TissueMAPS/TissueMAPS/datafusion/README.md

 /parent                     Dataset {SCALAR}    :: STRING

 /cells                      Group
-/cells/ids                  Dataset {n}         :: STRING
+/cells/ids                  Dataset {n}         :: INTEGER
+/cells/original-ids         Dataset {n, 4}      :: INTEGER
-/cells/centroids            Dataset {n, 2}      :: FLOAT
+/cells/centroids            Dataset {n, 2}      :: INTEGER
 /cells/border               Dataset {n}         :: INTEGER (BOOLEAN)
 /cells/features             Dataset {n, p}      :: FLOAT

 /nuclei                     Group
 /nuclei/parent_ids          Dataset {n}         :: INTEGER
-/nuclei/ids                 Dataset {n}         :: STRING
+/nuclei/ids                 Dataset {n}         :: INTEGER
+/nuclei/original-ids        Dataset {n, 4}      :: INTEGER
-/nuclei/centroids           Dataset {n, 2}      :: FLOAT
+/nuclei/centroids           Dataset {n, 2}      :: INTEGER
 /nuclei/border              Dataset {n}         :: INTEGER (BOOLEAN)
 /nuclei/features            Dataset {n, p}      :: FLOAT

 ```

 where *n* is the number of objects and *p* is the number of features.
+The object names "cells" and "nuclei" are not hard-coded, but serve as examples here.

-The **ids** of each object should correspond to the row number (one-based) in the features dataset.
+The **ids** of each object should map to the row number (one-based) in the corresponding features dataset.
 Each non-parent dataset (e.g. nuclei in the example above) should contain a dataset called **parent_ids** that indicates to which parent object each row in the sub-dataset belongs.

+The **original-ids** dataset contains for each object its *site*, *row*, *column*, and *object* id of each original individual images.
+It has an attribute with the **names** of the ids.

 The **features** datasets have an attribute called **names** of length *p* specifying the features (:: STRING) in the form: